padrinoDB/Rpadrino/cran-comments.md

-This is a patched version of Rpadrino 0.0.1, which errored on Solaris machines because Pandoc is not available for Solaris.
-We have updated our tests to run on Solaris in the absence of Pandoc, and a note about imported packages on Fedora.
+This is a submission of Rpadrino 0.0.3.
+It (hopefully) corrects an error on tests run on linux x86-64.

 Additional information on this submission: